nordbobirk/lc3-disassembler/README.md

 A simple CLI tool that disassembles LC-3 binary instructions.

 ##### Disclaimer: This tool was made in preparation for an exam at DTU.
-Inteded for educational purposes only.
+Intended for educational purposes only.

 ---